izacabral/PlayerManager/README.md

 ## 🔮 Future Improvements
 - **Player Ranking**: Implement a ranking feature based on player skills.
 - **Team Allocation**: Develop functionality to divide players into balanced teams.
+- **Enhanced Error Messages**: Improve error handling to provide more informative and user-friendly error messages, including specific details on validation failures and database issues.